SWAP: Towards Copyright Auditing of Soft Prompts via Sequential Watermarking: Experiments

 \textbf{Evaluation Metrics.} Following previous works on prompt learning \citep{zhou2022conditional,zhou2022learning}, we aim to evaluate the generalizability across various classes.
 This process involves dividing the dataset into base (\ie, seen) and novel (\ie, unseen) classes (dubbed `base-to-novel scenario') and then training the model using a small number of samples from the base classes.
 We evaluate the model's accuracy on both base (ACC (Base)) and novel (ACC (Novel)) classes.
 For watermarking evaluation, we use watermarking success rate (WSR) to measure the model's accuracy on verification samples.
 Inspired by the definition in \citep{guo2023domain}, we define the relative harmless degree $\hat{H} \triangleq \frac{1}{N}(\sum^{N}_{i=1}\mathbb{I}(\hat{f}(\hat{\bm{x}}_i)\ne y_i) - \sum^{N}_{i=1}\mathbb{I}(f(\hat{\bm{x}}_i)\ne y_i))$ as the metric for evaluating the level of harmlessness, where $\hat{\mathcal{D}}={(\hat{\bm{x}}_i,y_i)}_{i=1}^N$ denotes a set of verification samples, $f(\cdot)$ and $\hat{f}(\cdot)$ represent the original independent model and the watermarked model respectively, and $\mathbb{I}(\cdot)$ is the indicator function.
 For prompt verification, we also conduct statistical hypothesis testing and use p-value to verify the effectiveness of verification.
 To conduct an in-depth study, we evaluate our method in independent prompt and independent verification classes settings.
 In the first setting, we test on independent prompts using pre-defined verification classes.
 In the second setting, we test on watermarked prompts using randomly selected independent verification classes.
 In both settings, a reliable verification method ought to have a larger p-value.

 \textbf{Settings for Prompt Watermarking.} We set margin hyperparameter $\varepsilon$ to 0.5 and the loss hyperparameter $\lambda$ to 1.
 For watermark embedding, we use four verification classes named ``Target 1", ``Target 2", ``Target 3", and ``Target 4".
+Note that this naming choice is a default setting.
+In Section~\ref{name}, we empirically demonstrate that the performance of our method remains robust even when the verification class names have semantic overlap with the original task classes.
 For our BWAP methods, the verification class is ``Target" and all watermarking settings are set in the same way as its original settings \citep{gu2017badnets,nguyen2021wanet}.

 \textbf{Settings for Ownership Verification.} We randomly select $m=100$ different test samples from novel classes for hypothesis testing.
+Note that $m=100$ is a relatively conservative choice.
+In Section~\ref{queries}, we empirically demonstrate that our method remains effective with significantly fewer test samples, further confirming its practicality in real world scenarios.
 Each test repeats three times using all selected samples and we calculate the average p-value to reduce the impact of randomness.
 The verification classes are the same as the verification classes embedded in prompt watermarking.
 The significance level $\alpha$ is set to 0.01 and the threshold parameter $\tau$ is set to 0.5.
-More detailed experimental settings are presented in Appendix \ref{set_main}.
+Detailed experimental settings are presented in Appendix \ref{set_main}.